-Join Registered Psychotherapist Cordelia Huxtable and artist Marjan Verstappen in a six-session course that aims to ease the intensity of eco-anxiety/grief through therapeutic conversation and watercolour painting.
-Drawing on The Work That Reconnects, this series will support you to honour your pain for the world, express gratitude and explore new ways forward.
+Easing Eco-Anxiety is a six-week support group for people with feelings about climate change.
+Join Registered Psychotherapist Cordelia Huxtable and artist Marjan Verstappen as we weave together therapeutic conversation, ecopsychology and the creativity of painting.
+Inspired by the The Work That Reconnects, this series will support you to honour your pain for the world, express gratitude and explore new ways forward.

-At the end of our time together you’ll have a higher awareness of plant life cycles happening right outside your door.
-You’ll experience empathy and validation from others in your community.
-You’ll have a deeper knowledge of artistic materials and techniques that can help you connect ecology with emotion.
-Concurrently, you’ll process your climate crisis feelings and develop coping strategies for continuing emotional resilience.
+At the end of our time together you’ll experience empathy and validation from others in your community.
+You’ll have a deeper knowledge of artistic materials and watercolour painting techniques.
+Concurrently, you’ll process your climate crisis feelings and develop coping strategies for continued emotional resilience.

 Is this for me?

 I’m not an artist.
 Is this course for me?
 Absolutely!
 We welcome a wide variety of art levels, from beginner to experienced.
-The techniques taught will help everyone find peace and clarity through drawing and painting local plants.
+The techniques taught will help everyone access their creativity, using mindful painting as a medium to ‘un-numb’, an antidote to burnout and overwhelm.

 Marjan and Cordelia are sisters, born in Aotearoa New Zealand.
 We made Canada our home in 2014 and now live and work in Parkdale, Toronto.

 Cordelia Huxtable (M.Psyc, G. Dip.
-Psyc, BAHons) is a Registered Psychotherapist practising relational, trauma-informed and somatic psychotherapy.
+Psyc, BAHons) is a Registered Psychotherapist practising relational, trauma-informed and climate-aware psychotherapy.
 She helps people form a deeper relationship with themselves, each other and their environment.

 Marjan Verstappen (MFA, BFA) is a visual artist and art educator.
 She facilitates workshops that are focused on developing drawing skills as a meditative practice, something that she is dedicated to in her own artistic work.
 In her teaching, she loves to share her enthusiasm for the beauty in everyday life, and strives to help her students discover it through their art.
 She can be found leading community arts experiences for STEPS Initiative, Arts Etobicoke, Toronto Alzheimer’s Society, and Workman Arts.